Version 2.0 represents the latest iteration of the Bitbucket Cloud API. Where possible, you should use the 2.0 APIs rather then the 1.0 version.

 next).
 This is because the

 It is important to realize that Bitbucket support both list-based pagination and iterator-based pagination.
 List-based pagination assumes that the collection is a discrete, immutable, consistently ordered, finite array of objects with a fixed size.
 Clients navigate a list-based collection by requesting offset-based chunks.
-In Bitbucket, list-based responses include the optional
+In Bitbucket Cloud, list-based responses include the optional

 previous element.
 The the